Winter Storm from the Mexican Border in Texas to southern New England through Thursday

 Saturday Night Mostly clear.
-Lows in the lower 30s.
-Highs in the lower 50s.
+Not as cold with lows in the lower 30s.

 Sunday Through Tuesday Partly cloudy.
 Highs in the upper 50s.
 Lows in the mid 30s.